 Where the arguments are as follows:

-The number of coupon payments per year.
+An integer, representing the number of coupon payments per year.
+This must have the value 1, 2, or 4, meaning:

 This must be one of the following values:

-This can be any of the following values:

-Note that the settlement and maturity dates should be input to the Coupnum function as either:
+Note that the settlement and maturity dates should be input as either:

-- If you attempt to input dates as text, these may be interpreted differently, depending on the date system and date interpretation settings on your computer.
+Warning: If you attempt to input these dates as text, there is a chance that Excel may misinterpret them due to different date systems, or date interpretation settings on your computer.

 Cell A3 of the spreadsheet below shows the Excel Coupnum function, used to calculate the number of coupon payments for a security that uses the US (NASD) 30/360 day count basis, has the settlement date 01-Jan-2011, the maturity date 25-Oct-2012, and 4 coupon payments per year.

-If an error is returned from the Excel Coupnum Function, this is most likely to be one of the following:
+If you get an error from the Excel Coupnum Function, this is likely to be one of the following: